rgolubtsov/dotfiles/ubuntusrv/oracle-11-2-0-xe-on-ubuntu-16-04-4-lts.md

 ### Connect to the running Oracle Database instance (and get some data)

-Before executing any of Oracle Database utilities it needs to add the current user to the `dba` group and set appropriate environment variables:
+(Optional) Before executing any of Oracle Database utilities it needs to add the current user to the `dba` group and set appropriate environment variables:

 ```
 $ sudo usermod -a -G dba <username>
 ```

-Do relogin and check the current user is now a DBA:
+(Optional) Do relogin and check the current user is now a DBA:

 ```
 $ groups